We may earn a small commission from purchases made through our links, at no extra cost to you. Learn more...

 Without any hassle, you can integrate HighLevel with DropInBlog.
-You'd be hard pressed to find a better blogging option on the market.
+You'd be hard-pressed to find a better blogging option on the market.
 DropInBlog allows you to create a blog on HighLevel in a few easy steps.

 Unlike HighLevel, HubSpot has a very rich store of third-party integrations.
-There are 741 apps in the HubSpot App Marketplace divided into five categories:
+There are 1,000+ apps in the HubSpot App Marketplace divided into five categories: